askui/askui/docs/docs/api/06-Configuration/askui-ui-controller-client.md

 • **inferenceServerUrl**: `string` - Default: `https://inference.askui.com`

-The address of the askui Inferrence server.
+The address of the askui Inference server.
 ___

 ### annotationLevel

 • **annotationLevel**: `AnnotationLevel` - Default: `AnnotationLevel.DISABLED`

 AnnotationLevel is implemented as an enum.
-You have three options: `DISABLED`, `ON_FAILURE` , `ALL`
+You have three options: `DISABLED`, `ON_FAILURE`, `ALL`.

 `ALL`:  We run the [annotate](../../general/05-Tooling/annotate-image.md) command after the execution of each test step.